tgirlcloud/pkgs/README.md

-# beapkgs
+# tgirlpkgs

-A collection of often broken packages.
-Hence, the name "bea" for break and "pkgs" for packages.

-The packages are always on the latest git version hence why they may be broken.

-The main reason for the existence of this repo is such that my friends can have easy access to the packages set that I use and want to provide them without the hastle of making a PR to nixpkgs.

-If you're reading the docs on the README.md file you can find the full documentation at [https://beapkgs.tgirl.cloud/](https://beapkgs.tgirl.cloud/).
+If you're reading the docs on the README.md file you can find the full documentation at [https://pkgs.tgirl.cloud/](https://pkgs.tgirl.cloud/).

 ## Installation